The “What”

 The justification for embarking upon an organizational development effort (i.e. to work on the business), which determines the resources and priority allocated to the breadth (the “what“), depth (the “how“) and the urgency (the “when“) of delivering a solution.
 The “why” is often driven by a combination of stakeholders, including functional practitioners, visionary practitioners and…

-What we mean when we refer to dev work…
+What we mean with we refer to “working IN the business…”

 What we mean when we refer to proactive effort